 An intriguing study, published this week in the journal Endocrinology, compares the benefits of whole-body vibration with regular exercise.
 Could this innovative intervention help to stave off obesity and diabetes?
 Preliminary findings suggest that it could.

-More than a third of U.S. adults are obese and, in some states, over 35 percent of adults fall into the obese category.
+More than a third of U.S. adults are obese and, in some states, over

 It is now well documented that obesity brings with it a range of negative health consequences, not least of which is diabetes.